Differential Privacy as a Causal Property: Introduction

-We then consider intervening upon a single point (Section~\ref{sec:dp-causal-single}).
-We find that this causal characterization of differential privacy is in fact implied by differential privacy without any assumptions about independence (Proposition~\ref{prpchr:dp-spc}).
-An additional benefit we find is that, unlike the associative characterizations, we need no side conditions limiting the characterization to data points with non-zero probabilities.
+We then consider characterizing \DP{} as intervening upon a single point (Definition~\ref{chr:dp-spc} of Section~\ref{sec:dp-causal-single}).
+A benefit of this causal characterization is that it is implied by \DP{} without any assumptions about independence (Proposition~\ref{prpchr:dp-spc}).
+An additional benefit is that, unlike the associative characterizations, we do not need side conditions limiting the characterization to data points with non-zero probabilities.
 This benefit follows from causal interventions being defined for zero-probability events unlike conditioning upon them.
-For these two reasons, we believe that differential privacy is better viewed as a causal property than as an associative one.
+These two benefits lead us to believe that \DP{} is better viewed as a causal property than as an associative one.

-In addition to considering the consequences of differential privacy through the lenses of association and causation, we also consider how these two approaches can provide definitions equivalent to differential privacy.
-Table~\ref{tbl:overview-eqv} shows our key results about definitions that are either equivalent to differential privacy or might be mistaken as such, which, in the sections below, we weave in with our aforementioned results about characterizations of the consequences of differential privacy. \tufte{ } When intervening upon all data points, we get equivalence for free from Definition~\ref{dfn:dp-tc} that we already explored as a characterization of the consequences of differential privacy.
+In addition to considering the consequences of \DP{} through the lenses of association and causation, we also consider how these two approaches can provide definitions equivalent to \DP{}.
+Table~\ref{tbl:overview-eqv} shows our key results about definitions that are either equivalent to \DP{} or might be mistaken as such, which, in the sections below, we weave in with our aforementioned results about characterizations of the consequences of \DP{}.

+When intervening upon all data points, we get equivalence for free from Definition~\ref{dfn:dp-tc} that we already explored as a characterization of the consequences of \DP{}.
 This free equivalence does not occur for conditioning upon all data points since the side condition ruling out zero-probability data points means those data points are not constrained.
-Since differential privacy is a restriction on all data points, to get an equivalence, the definition must check all data points.
-To achieve this, we further require that the definition hold on all distributions over the data points, not just the naturally occurring one.
+Since \DP{} is a restriction on all data points, to get an equivalence, the definition must check all data points.
+To achieve this, we further require that the definition hold on all distributions over the data points, not just the naturally occurring distribution.
 (Alternatively, we could require the definition to hold for any one distribution with non-zero probabilities for all data points, such as the uniform distribution.)
-We also make similar alterations to the definitions looking a single data point.
+We also make similar alterations to the definitions looking at a single data point.